clouditor/cloud-property-graph/ppg-testing-library/Linkability/L3-linkability-of-inbound-data/Go/README.md

-# Test Case Description: Linkability Of Inbound Data -- Go
+# Test Case Description: L3 Linkability Of Inbound Data -- Go
-- Threat description: Personal identifieable data such as pseudoidentifiers are sent to a server which can be linked with other data sets to derive the identity of the data subject.
+- Threat description: A pseudo-identifier is sent to a server where they can be linked to other pseudo-identifiable data (which may be submitted via the same request).
 - Expected test outcome:
+  1. The taint is detected
-  1. The data flow from the client to the server is detected
+  2. The flow of the tainted datum from the client to the server is detected